ptomulik/testmd/README.md

 ### Beginning with packagex

-The module should be used together with the `ptomulik-repoutil`.
-It's included in the list of dependencies, and shall install automatically when the `ptomulik-packagex` gets installed.

 Consider the following situation.
 Your repository contains several packages that provide *apache2* http server.
 For example, the FreeBSD ports include (at the time of this writing) the following packages: